bet-zua/Public-API-Requests/README.md

 The user may also search employees by name.

 Additional Features:
-* Search Functionality - directory can be filtered by name
+* Search Functionality - directory can be filtered by name in real-time
 * Modal Toggle - allows user to toggle back and forth between employees
 * Customized font, text color, background color, box shadows, and modal window background image Modal window background image source: